saikrishnachowdary/REACT-JS-SIGN-IN-UP_USING_FIREBASE/README.md

-Hi , this is very simple way to create login and connect it with firebase.
+Hi , this is very simple way to create signup ,login/logout  and connect it with firebase as a backend.

 ### `yarn add`
 followed by